MetPX/sarracenia/docs/How2Guides/FlowCallbacks.rst

 `GTStoWIS <https://github.com/wmo-im/GTStoWIS>`_ class, which prescribes a different directory tree on output.
 To change the delivery directory, one needs to change:

-* new_dir - gives the complete directory path to which the file will be written.
+* msg['new_dir'] - gives the complete directory path to which the file will be written.
-* new_file - gives the name to which the file will be written.
+* msg['new_file'] - gives the name to which the file will be written.
-* subtopic - will be used to build the topics for downstream subscribers.

 There are a lot of fields to update when changing file placement, so best to use::